 PSUs are stock awards that are settled in shares of Xylem's common stock subject to three-year cliff vesting and performance requirements.
-Key elements of the 2020 PSU awards were as follows:
+Key elements of the 2021 PSU awards are as follows:

-• 50% of the PSUs were granted at target (100%) with actual payout (0%-175% of the target number of shares) contingent upon the achievement of a pre-set, three-year ROIC performance target.
+• 50% of the PSUs were granted at target (100%) with actual payout (0%-175% of the target number of shares) contingent upon the achievement of a three-year absolute ROIC performance target.
 We believe ROIC is a metric that aligns with our efforts to build long-term value for shareholders by focusing on the effective allocation of capital.
-The ROIC performance target for the 2020-2022 performance cycle was designed to be sufficiently challenging and aligned with the Company's strategic plan and historical performance.
+The ROIC performance target for the 2021-2023 performance cycle was designed to be sufficiently challenging and aligned with the Company's strategic plan and historical performance.
 Potential payout levels as a percentage of target based on actual performance are summarized below (results are interpolated between Minimum - Target and Target - Maximum):

-Performance Level 2020-2022 ROIC Payout as a % of Target
+Performance Level 2021-2023 ROIC Payout as a % of Target

-Maximum 13.3% 175%
+Maximum 12.35% 175%

-Target 12.4% 100%
+Target 11.00% 100%

-Minimum 11.2% 0%
+Minimum 9.20% 50%

-\Defined as the three-year average tax-effected adjusted earnings before interest and amortization divided by the 13-point (quarter end) average adjusted invested capital.
-Impact of unplanned acquisitions that are not debt-funded is excluded in the year of acquisition but included in the remaining performance period, except for the purchase accounting and related transaction and integration costs.
+Defined as the three-year average tax-effected adjusted earnings (adjusted to exclude share-based compensation, restructuring and realignment and special charges) before interest and amortization less interest on excess cash, divided by the 13-point (quarter end) average adjusted invested capital (total assets less non-interest bearing short-term liabilities adjusted for acquisitions) less excess cash.
+Impact of unplanned acquisitions that are not debt-funded is excluded in the year of acquisition, but included in the remaining performance period, except for the purchase accounting and related transaction and integration costs.
 Impact of unplanned acquisitions that are debt-funded are excluded.

-50% of the PSUs were granted at target (100%) with actual payout (0%-175% of the target number of shares) based on three-year Xylem TSR relative to companies in the S&P 500 Index (excluding financial services companies).
+• 50% of the PSUs were granted at target (100%) with actual payout (0%-175% of the target number of shares) based on three-year Xylem TSR relative to companies in the S&P 500 Index (excluding financial services companies).
 We believe relative TSR helps us to further align with shareholder interests, and along with ROIC, provides a balanced approach to address both internal and external performance.
 The potential payout levels (as a percentage of the target number of shares) based on actual performance are summarized below (results are interpolated between Threshold - Target and Target - Maximum):

-Performance Level 2020-2022 Relative TSR Rank Payout as a % of Target
+Performance Level 2021-2023 Relative TSR Rank Payout as a % of Target

 Maximum 75th Percentile and Above 175%

 Target 50th Percentile 100%

 Threshold 25th Percentile 25%

 Below Threshold Below 25th Percentile 0%

-The LDCC selected the companies in the S&P 500 Index (excluding financial services) as the benchmark for relative TSR in order to reflect the broader investment focus of our shareholders.
+The LDCC selected the companies in the S&P 500 Index (excluding financial services companies) as the benchmark for relative TSR in order to reflect the broader investment focus of our shareholders.
 Similar to the multiple broad-based compensation surveys in our compensation benchmarking, the S&P 500 is not a self-selected customized benchmark and provides a more comprehensive and relevant comparison for our stock price performance.
-Key elements of the 2020 PSUs were as follows:
+Key elements of the 2021 PSUs were as follows:

-- Earned PSUs will be settled in shares upon vesting. - Holders of PSUs do not have voting rights. - Dividend equivalents are accrued and paid in cash only if and to the extent PSUs vest. - If an employee resigns or is terminated prior to vesting, the PSUs are forfeited entirely. - If an employee qualifies for retirement, dies or becomes disabled, a pro-rated portion of the PSUs vests. - PSUs will vest in full (assuming target performance) upon termination of employment by the Company without cause or by the employee for good reason within two years of a change of control or if the buyer does not assume or replace the awards in connection with a change of control.
+- Earned PSUs will be settled in shares upon vesting. - Holders of PSUs do not have voting rights. - Dividend equivalents are accrued and paid in cash only if and to the extent PSUs vest. - If an employee resigns or is terminated prior to vesting, the PSUs are forfeited entirely. - If an employee qualifies for retirement, dies or becomes disabled, a pro-rated portion of the PSUs vests. - PSUs will vest in full (assuming target performance) upon termination of employment by the Company without cause or by the employee for good reason within two years of a change of control, or if the buyer does not assume or replace the awards in connection with a change of control.